-I can totally understand why it’s a very exciting destination, but I would be much happier if our State and local governments looked more closely at the long term impact of ever increasing tourism.
+I can totally understand why it’s a very exciting destination, but I would be much happier if our State and local governments looked more closely at the long-term impacts of ever-increasing tourism.
 Having said that, we feel for the tourism operators who are struggling at the moment.
 Last year, while our State borders were closed for a few months, local tourism helped to keep many operators afloat and we hope they keep flourishing this year too.
 It was lovely to read of many places that traditionally closed over winter but stayed open to cater for the influx of local tourists.
 Our State government’s travel voucher incentive program may have contributed to this cultural shift too.

-I’m realising very quickly that organising a local holiday is a very different beast to organising an overseas trip.
-Very interestingly, planning these local trips has been a lot more time consuming than designing our overseas trips.
-As it is the case all over the world at present, our tourism and hospitality industry is in major flux, and all my usual methods of travel research have been proving unreliable.
+realising very quickly that organising a local holiday is a very different beast to organising an overseas trip.
+Very interestingly, planning these local trips has been a lot more time consuming than designing our overseas adventures.
+As it is the case all over the world at present, our tourism and hospitality industries are in major flux, and all my usual methods of travel research have been proving unreliable.
 I’ve had to rely heavily on trawling social media and directly calling businesses in order to get any current information.

 Given we live in rural Tasmania and have to regularly drive 70km to Hobart (the capital) or even further when traveling to other parts of the State for work, Andrew and I are very used to spending lots of time in the car together.
 And despite this, or maybe because of this, we are both beyond excited to start our road trips.